 FOR GUM INFLAMMATION: Wisdom teeth extraction can leave you with inflamed gums.
 To treat this, doctors mostly suggest numbing gels and home remedies like an ice pack.
-Apart from that, Ibuprofen might also help.
+Apart from that, medicine like Ibuprofen might also help.

-INFECTION: Wisdom teeth surgery might result in infection due to smoking, dry sockets, etc. If you develop an infection in the gums or the wound, medicines like penicillin, erythromycin, amoxicillin, etc., are usually prescribed.
+INFECTION: Wisdom teeth surgery might result in infection due to smoking, dry sockets, etc. If you develop an infection in the gums or the wound, medicine like penicillin, erythromycin, amoxicillin, etc., are usually prescribed.

-HOW IMPORTANT IS PRESCRIPTION HISTORY?
+HOW IMPORTANT IS MEDICINE / PRESCRIPTION HISTORY?